 • Credit cards: The amount of purchases you have made but not paid on your credit card ...
 More might decrease.
 I am not aware of any money market funds that have lost value.
 There are some money market funds that invest in higher The possibility that something bad will happen. instruments.
 For emergency savings, Mary will consider only money market funds that buy low-risk instruments.

 You might be thinking I’m kidding.
 Keep some money in a savings account!
 You might be excited to participate in the seemingly glamourous world of trading stocks and other financial instruments.
 Unfortunately, those financial instruments are risky.
 That is, you might lose some of the money you invest in those instruments if their value goes down.
-(I have a lot to say about The possibility that something bad will happen. and reward and will dedicate at least one future post to the topic.)
+(I have a lot to say about risk and reward in this post.)

 Back to Mary’s Emergency Savings